 Berlin is undoubtedly the startup center point of Germany that triggers entrepreneurs to transform their thoughts into actual businesses.
 Berlin aces both new companies and huge corporations.
 That is why many influential organizations are situated in Berlin, including Zalando, hello fresh, Pfizer, SAP, or Flixbus.

 The educational institutions are famous for their English-educated projects.
 The Free University of Berlin, Humboldt University of Berlin, and the Technical University of Berlin are renowned worldwide for their quality higher education.
+Berlin is also perfect for those who enjoy the nightlife.
+The famous underground nightclub Inside Berghain offers hard-core parties you definitely do not wanna miss.

 Frankfurt, also called Mainhattan, is the central business city of Germany.
 It seems just like being in New York City with its galvanizing skyscrapers and fast-paced business vibes.
 It was recognized as the city with the best infrastructure globally and is ideal for expats looking to kick-start their careers.